Total raised by MuckerLab companies

 MuckerLab typically invests between $100,000 to $175,000 in exchange for an 8% to 15% equity stake.
 Investment amount and equity stake depend on capital needs and the state of the business.

-We look for passionate, 100% committed, full-time entrepreneurs of any age and experience level with disruptive ideas who are willing and able to take the risk of turning their ideas into reality.
+We look for passionate, 100% committed entrepreneurs of any age and experience level with disruptive ideas who are willing and able to take the risk of turning their ideas into reality.
 We have a strong preference for fully formed teams of “builders,” with the skills and capabilities to build a product and take it to market.

 Yes.
 Many companies accepted into the program have done significant product development work or have launched an early version of their product.
-While you may be well past the prototype stage, we will help you scale your business, raise financing, and anything else we can to help your business succeed.
+While you may be well past the prototype stage, we will help you scale your business, raise funding, and anything else we can to help your business succeed.
 In fact, at MuckerLab the significant majority of the program is spent on trying to figure out the linear algebra for achieving product-market fit via continuous experimentation around the right combination of customer segmentation, brand positioning, value proposition, product design, pricing, go-to-market channels, and customer acquisition strategies.

 No, you are free to go wherever you think your company will thrive.
 We are big believers in the ecosystems where our offices are located, but you are not obligated to stay.